whosonfirst/whosonfirst-properties/properties/wof.md

 ## created

-A Unix epoch timestamp integer.
+An auto-generated, non-editable Unix epoch timestamp integer.

 ## geomhash

-An MD5 string of the geometry JSON.
+An auto-generated, non-editable MD5 string of the geometry JSON.

 ## hierarchy